Kenya's Ruto dismisses Cabinet after protests – DW – 07/11/2024

 Ruto was forced to back down on planned tax hikes in the face of public outrage and protests that left dozens dead and hundreds injured.

-Kenya's National Commission on Human Rights (KNCHR) earlier this month said that 39 people had been killed and 361 were injured in the countrywide protests that began in June.
+Kenya's National Commission on Human Rights (KNCHR) earlier this month said 39 people had been killed and 361 were injured in countrywide protests that began in June.

 The demonstrations began peacefully, but then descended into chaos that even saw country's parliament breached and ransacked.